The Initial Public Offerings Law Review: Luxembourg

 The Ten Principles of Corporate Governance issued by the LuxSE (fourth edition-revised version of December 2017) (the Ten Principles) generally apply to all companies incorporated in Luxembourg where their shares are listed on a regulated market operated by the LuxSE, namely the BDL.
 The Ten Principles comprise three types of rules: the compulsory principles themselves (comply), the recommendations (comply or explain) and the lines of conduct, which are indicative only and not compulsory.

 The Ten Principles may also be used as a reference framework for other companies; for example, in respect of any company incorporated in Luxembourg, or outside Luxembourg, or any company incorporated in Luxembourg that has asked for its shares to be admitted to a foreign regulated market.
-However, the Ten Principles are not mandatory under those circumstances.
+The Ten Principles are not mandatory under those circumstances.

 The offering process